pudjamansyurin/gen-core/README.md

 - [ ] Make routine to check SIMCOM internet package
 - [ ] Simplify SIMCOM library
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)
+- [ ] Re-calibrate I2S PLL Clock after migration to F423
 - [ ] SIM5300e SSL communication
-- [ ] Handle migration from STM32F407VG to STM32F423VH
+- [x] Handle migration from STM32F407VG to STM32F423VH
   - [ ] Use AES features in new STM32F423VH
 - [ ] Lock all global variable to minimize RTOS problem.
 - [ ] RTOS: give timeout for any osWaitForever